Tampa To Key West By Car – Places You Have To Visit

 I haven’t seen such a crazy interior in a restaurant for a while.
 I loved it so much, and I could not get enough of it, Ford’s Garage, where the sinks are out of tires and the door openers out of gas station nozzles.

 Of course, if you plan more than two days for the entire trip, you can stay a bit longer, even days longer, exploring the city and surroundings.
 Like Sanibel Island, Pine Island, Matlacha, Fort Myers Beach, or Cape Coral, all of them are worth a visit!

 So after our lunch break, which gave us back some energy, we jumped back on the road and headed straight to Naples*.
-It was already late, but we arrived at the motel the right time for having a little walk to the beach and enjoy a breathtaking sunset.
-I love the sun, especially when it meets the ocean, no matter if sunrise or sunset.
+It was already late, but we arrived at the motel at the right time to have a little walk to the beach and enjoy a breathtaking sunset.
+I love the sun, especially when it meets the ocean, whether it is sunrise or sunset.
 I would recommend staying here overnight and enjoy the nightlife in Naples.

 While we watched the sunset, we strolled the beach and explored the 5th avenue of Old Naples.

 The 5th avenue is lined with mansions, tall palm, and banyan trees.
-When you walk the street up, you will find a lot of restaurants where you could sit, chat, and eat and enjoy a warm night with a slight summer breeze.
+When you walk the street up, you will find many restaurants where you could sit, chat, and eat and enjoy a warm night with a slight summer breeze.

 Once again, you could easily stay here for a couple of days or a weekend!
 Visit Tin City and find some long-forgotten antique gems and handmade goods on this open-air market.
-Go there later the evening, grab a drink, and sit by the sea and enjoy it!
+Go there later in the evening, grab a drink, sit by the sea, and enjoy it!